 Use Shorter Races as Dress Rehearsals for Longer Races

-Accept That You Might Not Run Personal Bests Every Time You Toe the Line
+Accept That You Might Not Run Personal Bests Every Time

-If a Race Doesn't Align With Goal Forego Racing and Offer to Volunteer
+If a Race Doesn't Align With Your Overall Training and Racing Goal(s), Offer to Volunteer

 Races would not happen without the help of countless volunteers.
 Volunteering often helps the racer see the other side of racing and helps us appreciate all that goes into making our race experience what it is.
 If you have the time and the desire to connect with others – even if the race distance or surface doesn’t fit in with your training for the goal race – you can still be a part of the event as a volunteer.
 At many races, volunteers get the same or better swag items and sometimes you can even trade volunteer time for a race entry to another event with the same race organization.
 Either way, volunteering is a great way to connect with fellow runners and feel good about the time you spend making the lives of others brighter.